omaralezzi/m-job/spaghetti.md

 13. Toss mixture until thoroughly coated with sauce.
 14. Sprinkle over the grated cheese and serve at once.

-you can order all my book with my all Recipes over the [link](http://omar.com)
+you can order my book with my all Recipes over the [link](http://omar.com)